Kaitaki: History

 The ship was built at Van der Giessen de Noord shipyard in the Netherlands, and was launched in 1995 as the Isle of Innisfree for the Irish Ferries route between Holyhead and Dublin.
 Subsequently she served on the Pembroke Dock – Rosslare route between 1997 and 2001.

-In 2002 the Isle of Innisfree was chartered by P&O Portsmouth and was sent to Falmouth in July of that year for refit.
+In 2002 the Isle of Innisfree was chartered by P&O Ferries and was sent to Falmouth in July of that year for refit.
 She emerged as Pride of Cherbourg, the third ship to carry this name.
 Pride of Cherbourg entered service in September 2002.